duanegoodner/btrfs-restic/README.md

     ```

 - If you want the `.env` file to be in a location other than the project root, modify the line `DOT_ENV_FILE="$SCRIPT_DIR/../.env"` in `./bin/server_init.sh` and `./bin/server_init.sh`.

-- The default value of `LOG_DIR=../logs` causes log files to written to a `logs` sub-directory in the project root.

 - The default value of `TIMESTAMP_LOG=false` results in no line-level timestamping in the log files, but log filenames will still contain timestamp info.
 Setting `TIMESTAMP_LOG=true` will print timestamps on each line of the log file but will prevent restic's realtime updates during repository scans from displaying in the terminal.
 For large data transfers, this may give a user the incorrect impression that the program is hanging / stuck.